ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Stored Procedures Manual.md

 /
 ```

 #### IS_CONNECTED

-The CLOSEALL_CONNECT is a function closing all the connection handle accessed to a current session.
+IS_CONNECTED checks the connection state of the CONNECT_TYPE connection handle.

 ##### Syntax